 Search called off for missing Jamaicans and Haitians

-NASSAU, Bahamas (CMC) — The Royal Bahamas Defense Force (RBDF) has called off the search for boaters who went missing during an incident last weekend.
+NASSAU, Bahamas (CMC) — The Royal Bahamas Defence Force (RBDF) has called off the search for boaters who went missing during an incident last weekend.

-“After some four days of canvassing an expansive area of waters around Chub Cay, and the Berry Islands, and based on wind and tide models, we have suspended search and rescue operations for the five persons reported missing at sea last weekend,” said Commander William Sturrup, the search and rescue coordinator with the RBDF.
+“After some four days of canvassing an expansive area of waters around Chub Cay and the Berry Island and, based on wind and tide models, we have suspended search and rescue operations for the five persons reported missing at sea last weekend,” said Commander William Sturrup, the search and rescue coordinator with the RBDF.

 According to Sturrup, there were no signs of life or wreckage found during the overflights or vessel patrols in that area.